 The Gender Studies Program is offered by the Department of Gender and Cultural Studies, within the School of Philosophical and Historical Inquiry (SOPHI).
 Gender Studies units can be taken as part of a major in the field, as a double major with Cultural Studies, or as unit choices for students taking other majors.
-If you are interested in taking individual Gender Studies units check the necessary prerequisites listed in unit of table.
+If you are interested in taking individual Gender Studies units check the necessary prerequisites listed in the unit of study table.

 About the major

-Gender Studies offers you interdisciplinary perspectives on how gender shapes both formal knowledge and everyday experience.
+Gender Studies offers you interdisciplinary perspectives on how gender shapes formal knowledge, social institutions and everyday experience.
 Since Simone de Beauvoir first announced, "One is not born a woman, one becomes one", the study of gender has emerged as one of the most important areas of enquiry in the Humanities and Social Sciences.
 A major in Gender Studies challenges our understanding of masculinity, femininity and sexuality.
 It provides a framework for considering all the social and cultural issues on which gender impacts, ranging from debates about marriage equality and new forms of intimacy to gendered forms of labour, violence and representational practices; and how gender intersects with other salient experiences such as race, coloniality, sexuality, class, and ability.

 Pathway through the major

 A major in Gender Studies requires 36 senior credit points.
 At least 12 credit points from core units of study at 2000 level and at least 6 credit points of core units of study at 3000 level must be taken.
 The remaining 18 credit points may comprise any further core units or listed electives from areas including Cultural Studies, Sociology, Anthropology and Philosophy.

 The units available for the major can be found in the Table A unit of study table for Gender Studies.
 Descriptions of units are also available.
 See the unit of study links at the top right of this page.

 Junior units of study (1000 level)